thanet-s/rust-axum-vs-bun-elysia/README.md

 ## Viewing Results

 Navigate to the `performance_graphs` directory to view the generated performance comparison graphs.
-These graphs illustrate how each framework performs under different core allocations.

 ## Contributing